 Cards on the table: for my technical writing services, I usually charge a day rate of £375.
 Check out part 4 for details of other charging models.

 Technical writers don’t come cheap.
 Survey results show that average rates for freelance copywriting services are close to £350 per day, with some people seemingly charging more than double that figure.

 These are the basic facts, but they don’t explain why these services cost so much.
-Join me in part 2 for a look at why technical writing is so expensive.
+See part 2 for a look at why technical writing is so expensive.

 Catch up with the other parts of this series here:

 - Do technical writers need to do research?